mr-nfamous/ungop/readme.md

 Users of the reference C implementation should consider all SIMD vector values as inherently having the `register` storage class.
-An early build actually used the keyword in all vector operation signatures but unfortunately, GCC intrinsics don't work with register qualified vectors.
-We therefore *_STRONGLY_* advise avoiding `register`
+An early build actually used the keyword in th3 vector operation signatures but unfortunately, GCC intrinsics don't work with register qualified vectors.
+We therefore *_STRONGLY_* advise avoiding `register`.

 Here's some examples for the readme that break down the combination of prefix+variant+typemod: